Tom Nicholls: Junior football

-Nicholls attended St Kevin's College in Toorak and began playing his junior football for the Cheltenham Junior Football Club in Melbourne.
+Nicholls played his junior football for the Cheltenham Junior Football Club in Melbourne.
 He later moved to the Sandringham Dragons in the TAC Cup for the 2009 season.
 At the completion of the 2009 season, Nicholls signed for the newly formed GC17 team that would compete in the VFL for the 2010 season.

 AFL career

 Nicholls made his AFL debut for the Gold Coast Suns against the Adelaide Crows in Round 8 of the 2011 AFL season.
 A knee injury kept him out of the team for the rest of the 2011 season.

 Nicholls was the Round 16 nomination for the 2013 AFL Rising Star award.

 He was selected as the ruckman in the AFL Players' Association's inaugural 22under22 team.